CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CEV Framework

-The CEV framework includes two sub-frameworks: an evaluation sub-framework that provides consensus algorithms and operating models and a verification sub-framework that proves the feasibility and rationality of recommended solutions.
-We will discuss the evaluation sub-framework in detail in this section.
+The CEV (CBDC Evaluation and Verification) framework includes two sub-frameworks: an evaluation sub-framework that provides CBDC solutions and a verification sub-framework that proves the feasibility and rationality of recommended solutions.

 Figure \ref{fig:General Workflow} shows the working procedures of the CEV framework.
-First, CBDC designers can determine preferable CBDC dimensions based on their economic and regulatory conditions.
-Then they can determine consensus algorithms and operating models according to the evaluation sub-framework.
-After that, CBDC designers can build a theoretical model for their choices and carry out experiments and proofs to verify original CBDC dimensions.
-Finally, if they are not satisfied with the verified result, they can go back to adjust their expectations on CBDC dimensions, leverage the evaluation sub-framework to update their solutions, and verify proposed solutions again.
+First, CBDC designers determine preferable CBDC technical features according to their economic and regulatory conditions.
+Then the evaluation sub-framework firstly determine the operating architecture to ensure how many consensus networks and the relationship between them.
+Secondly, the evaluation sub-framework recommends consensus algorithms in different consensus networks.
+Afterwards, The verification sub-framework can guide CBDC designers to build a theoretical model for the solution and carry out experiments and proofs to verify whether the solution meets the original CBDC technical features.
+Finally, suppose they are not satisfied with the solution.
+In that case, they can go back to adjust their preference on CBDC technical features, leverage the evaluation sub-framework to update their solutions, and use the verification sub-framework to check the proposed solutions again.